 This scene does what the entire first season didn’t and it treats the characters of Doom and The Thing with the respect they are due.
 In season 1 both characters were treated as jokes.
 Doom in particular was a laughable character with a poor design and flat characterisation.
 Though he was voiced by John Vernon a very talented actor, overall the character was hard to take seriously as the FF’s greatest enemy.
 In this scene however we see how Doom not only comes closest to killing them, but also how he is the only villain who is able to push the team to the point where one of them was almost willing to commit an act of cold blooded murder.

 It also shows us at the same time how The Thing is not a character to be taken lightly as when enraged he is virtually unstoppable, as all of Doom’s tricks and gadgets fail to even slow him down.
 Templeman plays this scene perfectly showing us how arrogant Doom is at first that he is almost annoyed someone like the Thing, who he considers totally beneath him would even attempt to challenge him.

 Later however when Doom’s most powerful attacks fail to even slow The Thing down, Templeman is equally superb at injecting a real sense of fear into Doom.

 Templeman wisely however doesn’t overdo Doom’s fear as Doom is someone who would be too vain to ever, even in this situation show how scared he was.
 Doom doesn’t grovel and beg.
 He barely even screams, but you can still hear him a real panic in his voice when the Thing lunges at him in fury.

-In his next appearance we see Doom take great pleasure in watching the Hulk pummel the Thing.
+In his next appearance for instance we see Doom take great pleasure in watching the Hulk pummel the Thing.